inspircd/docs/docs/4/modules/index.md

 [opermodes](/4/modules/opermodes)                         | Allows the server administrator to set user modes on server operators when they log into their server operator account.
 [opermotd](/4/modules/opermotd)                           | Adds the /OPERMOTD command which adds a special message of the day for server operators.
 [operprefix](/4/modules/operprefix)                       | Adds the server operator-only y (operprefix) channel prefix mode.
-[opmoderated](/4/modules/opmoderated)                     | Adds the ability for IRC gateways to forward the real IP address of users connecting through them.
+[opmoderated](/4/modules/opmoderated)                     | Adds channel mode U (opmoderated) which hides the messages of unprivileged users from other unprivileged users.
 [override](/4/modules/override)                           | Allows server operators to be given privileges that allow them to ignore various channel-level restrictions.
 [passforward](/4/modules/passforward)                     | Allows an account password to be forwarded to a services pseudoclient such as NickServ.
 [password_hash](/4/modules/password_hash)                 | Allows passwords to be hashed and adds the /MKPASSWD command which allows the generation of hashed passwords for use in the server configuration.